Mauricio-KND/BasicScripts/README.md

 # Basic Scripts
-There are some useful scripts for stting up servers.
+There are some useful scripts for setting up servers.